Film Spoilers and

 The plot twist or main theme was unveiled slowly, although it was basically telescoped very early on, during the preface (a quick flash-forward to the film's grim conclusion).
-Kathy (Carey Mulligan) narrated as the film began, as she looked through a hospital's pane of glass on an impending operation: "My name is Kathy H. I'm 28 years old.
-I've been a Carer for nine years.
-And I'm good at my job.
-My patients always do better than expected, and are hardly ever classified as agitated, even if they're about to make a donation."
+Kathy narrated as the film began, as she looked through a hospital's pane of glass on an impending operation - for an organ donation!

 In addition, about twenty minutes into the film, new guardian Miss Lucy (Sally Hawkins) lectured to one class of unaware fourth-year Hailsham students that they would never grow up.
-(Her unauthorized, subversive revelation caused her to be removed shortly thereafter.)
-Body parts were to be harvested from them - they were bred specially as human clones (the word "clone" wasn't used).
+(Her unauthorized, subversive revelation caused her to be removed shortly thereafter by the headmistress.)
+Body parts were to be harvested from the students - they were bred specially as human clones (the word "clone" wasn't used).
 The children were being raised to provide vital organ "donations" to prolong the lives of others, thus leading to their own deaths:

 In 1985, about a half-hour into the film, the three school grads (at around age 18) had departed from Hailsham for a halfway house, the farm-like environment of the Cottages, where they were allowed to grow up and await their doomed fates.
 Curiously, none of the doomed or exploited teens attempted to escape or rebel, but accepted their fates and destinies calmly.
-At age 19, Kathy applied to be a Carer to supportively facilitate the passage of others who underwent successive organ-donor operations at Completion (death) centers.
+At age 19, Kathy applied to be a Carer to supportively facilitate the passage of others who underwent successive organ-donor operations at Completion (death) centers, in exchange for a temporary reprieve.
 She left the Cottages at about the same time that Tommy and Ruth split up, as their long-time threesome unraveled.

 In 1994 at Completion, Kathy (who shuttled from hospital to hospital across the country) came upon Ruth almost ten years later.
 Ruth was close to death or completion after her second organ removal operation.
 They journeyed together to meet up with Tommy, who had also had two operations and was recuperating at the Kingsfield Recovery Centre.
 During their short visit, Ruth apologized to them for having kept them apart from sharing their real love: "Should have been you two together, I always knew it."
 She proposed that they apply for a deferral of Completion, after proving to the authorities that they qualified - that they were verifiably and truly in love.
 Kathy and Tommy further explored and enlivened their love for each other when she became his Carer.

-After Ruth Completed and died during another operation, the two went to see if they could defer their own Completion for a few years.
+After Ruth Completed (died) during another operation, the two went to see if they could defer their own Completion for a few years.
 They were shocked to hear that "there are no deferrals.
-And there never have been," by Halisham's former art Gallery Madame (Nathalie Richard), and Halisham's ex-Headmistress Miss Emily (Charlotte Rampling).
-The two were told that they were "poor creatures" who were beyond help.
+And there never have been," told to them by Halisham's former art Gallery Madame (Nathalie Richard), and Halisham's ex-Headmistress Miss Emily (Charlotte Rampling).
+The two were described as "poor creatures" who were beyond help.